 channels that are more suited to mature viewers.

-Part of Wong Fu Productions' success might be because the cast and crew are full of Adorkable
+Part of Wong Fu Productions' success might be because the cast and crew are full of attractive Asian-Americans.

-Arguably, their most popular video is "Yellow Fever
+One of their most popular videos is "Yellow Fever

 ", a comedic look at the Mighty Whitey and Mellow Yellow